Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

+Keep in mind that **We do not test inherited members unless we do something that uniquely changes the way they act**.

 In addition to being expressive, test titles might have specific hashtags (as in, words preceded by the pound sign), to facilitate pattern matching.